Best WordPress Newsletter Plugins (2026)

 Strengths:

-- Drag-and-drop editor built on the WordPress block editor
+3. Drag-and-drop email editor based on the WordPress block editor

-- Supports newsletters, popups, email sequences, and post notifications
+6. Supports newsletters, signup forms, popups, email sequences, post notifications, and WooCommerce emails

 Trade-offs: